John "Rick" MacArthur, publisher of Harper’s magazine and author of the book Second Front: Censorship and Propaganda In the Gulf War.

 AMY GOODMAN: By the way, AP reported in December, private Saudis supplying money for arms to Sunnis, including anti-aircraft arms.

 RICK MACARTHUR: Again, I urge people to read other newspapers and to read the Associated Press.
 The Associated Press, which I used to make fun of, I’ll admit, as a former UPI man, has become the alternative source of information in the United States, along with the BBC and a couple of British papers.
 The AP has gotten very good.
-And if you just read a straight Associated Press story on any of these stories — Iraq, Iranian meddling, alleged Iranian meddling in Iraq, and so on and so forth — you would get a straighter story, a better understanding of what’s going on than you would get from the New York Times.
+And if you just read a straight Associated Press story on any of these stories — Iraq, Iranian meddling, alleged Iranian meddling in Iraq, and so on and so forth — you would get a straighter story, a better understanding of what’s going on than you would get from The New York Times.

 AMY GOODMAN: Well, Craig Unger, I’ll give you the last word, since your book was called House of Bush, House of Saud: The Secret Relationship Between the World’s Two Most Powerful Dynasties.

 CRAIG UNGER: Well, I mean, I think the scary thing is, will this happen again?
 Will we repeat history?
 I mean, it’s hard to forget events that just happened three years ago.
 If it happens again with Iran — it’s been a catastrophe in Iraq.
 If it happens again with Iran, I think the consequences are much, much greater, potentially.
-That is, you can see Iran easily blockading the Straits of Hormuz in the Persian Gulf, which would cut off about 40% of the oil in the world, and oil prices would go up to at least $125 a barrel.
+That is, you can see Iran easily blockading the Straits of Hormuz in the Persian Gulf, which would cut off about 40 percent of the oil in the world, and oil prices would go up to at least $125 a barrel.
 That could precipitate sort of a meltdown of the whole Western economy and almost a global oil war.
 Iran is very close to China, in terms of China is the biggest customer there.
 You effectively would have a war going on in three of the world’s biggest oil-producing countries — Iran, Iraq and potentially Saudi Arabia.

 AMY GOODMAN: Well, we’re going to leave it there.
 I want to thank you both very much for being with us.
 Craig Unger, his piece is in Vanity Fair, "From the Wonderful Folks Who Brought You Iraq"; and Rick MacArthur, publisher of Harper’s magazine, author of Second Front: Censorship and Propaganda in the Gulf War, thank you both.